Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 #### If you use macOS/Linux:

+1. If you haven't already, make sure you have Python 3.10.5 and R both installed on your computer.
+[Here](https://www.python.org/ftp/python/3.10.5/python-3.10.5-macos11.pkg) is a direct link to the Python 3.10.5 package for macOS, and [here](https://cran.r-project.org/bin/macosx/) is a direct link to the R package for macOS. **Don't forget to check the box that adds each package to your PATH during installation!**

+   If you need further documentation, you can visit the main [Python](https://www.python.org/downloads/release/python-3105/) and [R](https://cran.r-project.org) sites.

-1. Execute the following two commands in order to set up and run `facebook/knowledge_base/01_construct_kb.R`:
+2. Execute the following two commands in order to set up and run `facebook/knowledge_base/01_construct_kb.R`:

    ```bash
    chmod +x ./entity_linking_2022_usabilitystudy/setup_kb.sh